YinWinston/Group14-NLP-Final--Project/README.md

 Please find our research paper in the "Research Paper" directory.

 ## Dependencies
-Our code relies on a number of open-source libraries: `Numpy, Pandas, Scikit-Learn, NLTK, bs4, Scapy, Json, Time, Re, and Gensim`.\
+Our code relies on a number of open-source libraries: `Numpy, Pandas, Scikit-Learn, NLTK, bs4, Scapy, Json, Time, Re, sentencepiece, jaxlib, pytorch, Gensim, etc`.
+It also requires a number of BERT based models and related libraries.\
-Please use `pip install` to install all of them on your personal machine.
+Most plugins should come preinstalled, but if not, please use `pip install` to install all of them on your personal machine.

 ## Running the Program